Eureka Rebellion: Aftermath

 Foster had acted as the temporary administrator of Victoria during the transition from La Trobe to Hotham.
 As colonial secretary to the lieutenant governor, he rigorously enforced the mining licence requirement amid the colony's budget and labour crisis.
 Foster had already offered his resignation on 4 December as the protests began, which Hotham accepted a week later.

 On 6 December 1854, a 6,000-strong crowd gathered at Saint Paul's Cathedral protesting against the government's response to the Eureka Rebellion, as a group of 13 rebel prisoners were indicted for treason.
 Newspapers in the colony characterised it as a brutal overuse of force, in a situation brought about by the actions of government officials, and public condemnation became insurmountable.
-Letters Patent formally appointing the members of the Royal Commission were signed and sealed on 7 December 1854.
+Letters patent formally appointing the members of the royal commission were signed and sealed on 7 December 1854.

 Hotham managed to have an auxiliary force of 1,500 special constables from Melbourne sworn in along with others from Geelong, with his resolve that further "rioting and sedition would be speedily put down", undeterred by the rebuff his policies had received from the general public.
 In Ballarat, only one man stepped forward and answered the call to enlist.
-By the beginning of 1855, normalcy had returned to the streets of Ballarat, with mounted patrols no longer being a feature of daily life.
+By the beginning of 1855, normalcy had returned to the streets of Ballarat, with mounted patrols no longer being a feature of daily life.In September 1855 a football game was held between soldiers of the 12th and 40th Regiments and an equal number of diggers.

 Among the government officials, although Foster was made a scapegoat for the affair at Eureka, he remained a member of the Legislative Council.
 He briefly served on the parliamentary executive as treasurer before returning to England in 1857, where he published his speeches on the Eureka Rebellion.
 Rede was recalled from Ballarat and kept on full pay until 1855.
 He served as the sheriff at Geelong (1857), Ballarat (1868), and Melbourne (1877) and was the Commandant of the Volunteer Rifles, being the second-in-command at Port Phillip.

 In 1880, Rede was sheriff at the trial of Ned Kelly and an official witness to his execution.
 Hotham was promoted on 22 May 1855 when the title of the colony's chief executive was changed from lieutenant governor to governor.
 He died in Melbourne on New Year's Eve 1855 while in a coma after suffering from a severe cold.